Trump-Pelosi feud erupts during speech to Congress as impeachment trial nears end

 The House impeachment managers, acting as prosecutors in the Senate impeachment trial, were seated together at the front of the Democrats’ section.

-Many House Democratic women wore white for a second year in a row, a sign of the suffragist movement that won women the right to vote 100 years ago.
+Many House Democratic women wore white for a second year in a row, a sign of the suffrage movement that won women the right to vote 100 years ago.
 Several Democratic lawmakers refused to attend the annual speech to protest Trump, such as liberal firebrand Alexandria Ocasio-Cortez.

 Trump, using the speech to lay out his vision for a second four-year term, said a Democratic plan to expand government-funded health insurance amounted to a “socialist takeover” that would bankrupt the country, cut benefits for those who have them now and provide care to illegal immigrants.